ocassidydev/creditcard-churn/README.md

 ### Heroku

 - The App live link is: https://mushroom-safety-a3c88f9ac249.herokuapp.com/
--
 - The project was deployed to Heroku using the following steps.

-1. Log in to Heroku and create an App
+1. Logged in to Heroku and created an App, mushroom-safety.
 2. At the Deploy tab, selected GitHub as the deployment method.
 3. Selected "mushroom-safety" and click Search.
 Once it was found, clicked Connect.
-4. In the heroku CLI, ran `heroku stack:set heroku-20 -a mushroom-safety` to set the stack to heroku-20
+4. In the heroku CLI, ran `heroku stack:set heroku-20 -a mushroom-safety` to set the stack to heroku-20.
 4. Selected the main branch to deploy, then clicked Deploy Branch.
 5. Clicked the button Open App on the top of the page to access App.